 Residents in Baker Hall enjoy the large classrooms and open spaces which allow students to meet each other.
 The majority of the rooms in Baker are double occupancy, with a few singles, triples, on each floor.
 Baker Hall offers beautiful views of campus and the Flatirons, depending on where the room is located.

 Baker has laundry facilities for residents, a TV lounge, game room, study lounge, and a few smaller social spaces for residents.
-Baker does not have a dining facility, but Libby Hall, which features a full service dining hall and a to-go food area., is nearby.
+Baker does not have a dining facility, but there is a grab-n-go in Farrand and students can use their meal plan in the UMC and C4C.